-While calculating the BOT, a country’s imports, expenditure on foreign aid, investments and spendings in other countries are debited and the amount of money received from export of goods and services, foreign direct investments made in the domestic economy are credited.
+While calculating the BOT, a country’s imports, expenditure on foreign aid, investments, and spendings in other countries are debited and the amount of money received from the export of goods and services, foreign direct investments made in the domestic economy are credited.

 If a country’s total exports are greater than the total imports, it has a trade surplus (positive balance).
-However, if a country’s total exports are lower than their total imports, the country has a trade deficit (negative balance).
-Countries like Germany and China have a trade surplus, while nations like the US, India and Australia have trade deficit.
+However, if a country’s total exports are lower than its total imports, the country has a trade deficit (negative balance).
+Countries like Germany and China have a trade surplus, while nations like the US, India, and Australia have a trade deficit.

-Having a trade deficit is not necessarily a drawback, however it is relative to the business cycle of the economy.
+Having a trade deficit is not necessarily a drawback, however, it is relative to the business cycle of the economy.
 When a country is going through an expansionary stage, the reserve bank of the nation will aim for a trade deficit.
 Higher imports encourage international competition, which keeps the domestic prices from inflating.
-When a country is experiencing deflation, it will aim for a trade surplus, in order to boost their exports, create more jobs and increase demand for their goods.
+When a country is experiencing deflation, it will aim for a trade surplus, in order to boost its exports, create more jobs and increase demand for its goods.

 Capital Account: The capital account reflects the net change in asset ownership for a country.
 This account records the purchase and sale of non-financial and non-produced assets, which are required for production.

-This indicator also interprets the monetary value of transactions such as transfer of financial assets by residents who are migrating the country, the purchase and sale of foreign assets by a domestic company and the purchase and sale of domestic assets by a foreign company.
+This indicator also interprets the monetary value of transactions such as the transfer of financial assets by residents who are migrating the country, the purchase and sale of foreign assets by a domestic company, and the purchase and sale of domestic assets by a foreign company.

 For example, if a country is going through an expansionary stage, large foreign corporations are attracted to enter the market through investments.
 This scenario has a balancing effect: While the foreign direct investment will increase the capital account balance, it will also increase competition among local businesses, and ultimately make the products and services cheaper.
 The low prices will have a negative impact on the country’s current account.
 Hence the net effect is zero.